What Is An Index Tracker And Why You Should Care

 An index tracker, therefore, differs from most other funds - collectively referred to as 'Managed Funds' - where it's the fund manager who decides when and which companies are bought and sold.

-Simply put: an Index Tracker fund is an investment fund comprising
+An Index Tracker fund is an investment fund comprising

 of shares in companies that make up a specific index.